molpopgen/fwdpy11/README.rst

 * Picklable population objects
 * Parallel computation via multiprocessing_ or concurrent.futures_.
 * Custom temporal samplers to analyze populations *during* a simulation may be written in pure Python.
+* Flexible interface for simulating models with multiple populations.

 Dependencies
 -----------------------